Tow Yee Yau,PhD

 My supervisory style is collaborative and has strong emphasis on the multicultural developmental approach of interns’ strengths and growth areas.
 I view the intern as an artist learning to create and be comfortable with his or her therapeutic style.
 Thus, as supervisor, I provide a strong supervisory relationship in a nurturing and supportive environment for the supervisee to develop his or her personal and professional identity.
 In supervision, it is most helpful for the supervisee to come with videotapes in order to discuss clinical strengths, process, and ways to enhance clinical work.
 Moreover, supervision discussion often emphasizes multicultural issues, case conceptualization, parallel processing, metaphors and changes, and last but not least, involves lots of humor.

-I am a licensed psychologist in the State of Ohio, New York, and Pennsylvania.
+I am a licensed psychologist in the State of Ohio and New York.
 I am a member of the Association for University College Counseling Centers Directors (AUCCCD), and Registrant of National Register of Health Service Providers in Psychology (HSPP).